Your Future Starts Here

 How does Healthmark support healthcare workers outside Malta?

-Healthmark has also launched a training centre in Dubai, where foreign healthcare workers can upskill and prepare for careers in Europe.
-This centre helps bridge clinical and cultural gaps and prepares qualified staff for deployment in Malta.
+Healthmark has a training centre in Dubai, where foreign healthcare workers can up-skill and prepare for careers in Europe.
+This centre helps bridge clinical and cultural gaps and prepares qualified staff for deployment in Europe.

 What is Healthmark’s role in Malta’s healthcare system?